takram-design-engineering/three-geospatial/packages/clouds/README.md

 groundIrradianceScale: number = 3
 ```

+The contribution of irradiance bouncing off the ground.
+This is a fudge factor and you might adjust this value to make it look convincing to you.

 #### powderScale, powderExponent

 ```ts
 powderScale: number = 0.8
 powderExponent: number = 150
 ```

+Controls the “Beer-Powder” effect on the clouds.
+This is a fudge factor and you might adjust this value to make it look convincing to you.

 ### Weather and shape